EnnaSachdeva/Reinforcement-learning_Arthur-s-bar-problem/README.md

 want to go to the El Farol Bar.Since, the capacity of the bar is small and it’s no fun to go there if it’s too crowded.
 So, the preferences of the population can be described as follows:

 • If less than 60 % of the population go to the bar, they’ll all have a better time than if they stayed at home.

 • If more than 60 % of the population go to the bar, they’ll all have a worse time than if they stayed at home.

 So, the problem is that everyone has to decide at the same time whether they will go to the bar or not.
 They cannot wait and see how many others go on a particular Thursday before deciding to go themselves on that Thursday.
-This paper focuses on the variant of the bar problem investigated in [], as following- There are N players, each picking one out of K nights every week.
-Agent picks the night randomly and based on the attendance at each night of K nights, the associated system reward (G) is calculated.
+I here implement one variant of this bar problem as following.
+There are N players, each picking one out of K nights every week.
+Each agent picks the night randomly and based on the attendance at each night of K nights, the associated system reward (G) is calculated.
 The attendance at each particular night is therefore used to